dbsGen/MTExpandView/README.md

 A style to show some thing.

-It looks like the native expand style on iOS.
+It looks like the native expanding style on iOS.